Poodle dog breed

 About the Poodle

-The Poodle is a large companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Poodle is an excellent choice for first-time dog owners.
+The Poodle is a medium companion dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Poodle is an excellent choice for first-time dog owners.
 Typically standing From 10 to over 22 inches tall at the shoulder and weighing 6 to 70 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Poodle brings a distinct combination of traits that sets it apart.
 The Poodle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Poodle loves being close to its people and forms strong bonds with every member of the household.